rozek1997/jar-editor/README.md

 # Jar Editor

-## Overview
 Graphical application allowing make changes in .jar files:
 - adding/deleting methods
 - adding /classes/constructors/fields
 - overriding constructors/methods

-Application allow you to take any .jar file and using java reflection .class tree.
-Then from within application you can change .class files.
+Application allow you to take any .jar file and using java reflection make changes within application = change .class files.
 Then you can generate new .jar file with added code within jar editor app
 During generating new .jar file, app might have stayed unresponsive.
-To avoid this problem generating new .jar file works on another thread
+To avoid this problem, generation of new .jar file works on another thread

 ## Technology used